 What Causes Morning Wood?

 Until recently, morning wood has been a mysterious phenomenon.
-However, physicians have are few scientific explanations for why you start each day with a salute to the sun.
+However, physicians have few scientific explanations for why you start each day with a salute to the sun.

 As you enter the rapid eye movement (REM) phase of sleep, your brain starts to shut off some neurotransmitters.
 One of these is norepinephrine, which essentially ensures that you don’t walk around with a boner all day.

 In more scientific terms, norepinephrine restricts the blood vessels in your penis.
-However, when you’re in a deep sleep those blood vessels open up, leading to an erection.
+However, when you’re in a deep sleep, those blood vessels open up, leading to an erection.

 Your body pumps out hormones when you sleep, one of which is testosterone.
 This is the primary male sex hormone responsible for your body hair, deep voice, and of course, erections.

 Your testosterone secretion reaches its peak just after you wake up, which correlates with morning erections.
-The testosterone theory also explains why morning wood becomes less frequent with age.
+The testosterone level theory also explains why morning wood becomes less frequent with age.

-Less test, less wood.
+Less testosterone, less wood.

 A Full Bladder